burakgon/GCM-Notification-Sender/README.md

 Send GCM Notifications with this cross-platform Java app with a single click!

 Fastest & Easiest way to test GCM clients without any server-side requirements.

+You can open this project with NetBeans IDE.

+If you want to run the jar directly, please check the "dist" folder.